cmdcolin/oddgenes/README.md

 ### 1bp length exon

-Evidence given for a 1bp length exon in Arabadopsis and different splicing models are discussed
+Evidence given for a 1bp length exon in Arabidopsis and different splicing models are discussed

 http://www.nature.com/articles/srep18087